nbuksa/PrecisionFDA-AI-Agent/README.md

 This will download all required packages.

-#### Step 3: Set Up Your API Key and Assistant ID (Optional)
+#### Step 3: Set Up Your API Key and Assistant ID
-The application includes an OpenAI API key in the frontend code.
-However, if you want to implement your own model, change the API key and Assistant ID.
+The application does not include an OpenAI API key in the frontend code.
+Change the API key and Assistant ID section.

 - Obtain an API key from OpenAI.
 - directly modify the API key inside the JavaScript file handling API requests.